 Financially preparing for disability

-Why do I have to pay for disability insurance?
+Why do USC faculty and staff have to pay for disability insurance?

-All other states outside of California are mandated by their corresponding state regulations, which are not managed by USC.
+All other states outside of California are mandated by their corresponding state regulations, which USC does not manage.

 What is an eligible disability claim?

-Employees who have an illness or injury that causes them to suffer a loss of wages and renders them unable to work due to the non-work-related illness or injury, pregnancy, or childbirth, may be eligible for disability benefits.
-For more information contact Broadspire, USC’s third party administrator, at 800-495-2315.
+Faculty and staff who have an illness or injury that causes them to suffer a loss of wages and renders them unable to work due to non-work-related illness or injury, pregnancy, or childbirth, may be eligible for disability benefits.
+Contact Broadspire, USC’s third-party administrator, or the State of California Plan, for more information.

-Employees who elected California State coverage can initiate their claim by contacting Employment Development Department (EDD) as follows:
+Those who elected California State coverage can initiate their claim by contacting Employment Development Department (EDD) at 800-480-3287.

-Employees who elected USC Basic or USC Supplemental Plan needs to initiate a disability claim with Broadspire by calling 800-495-2315, option 1.
+Those who elected USC Basic or USC Supplemental Plan need to initiate a disability claim with Broadspire by calling 800-495-2315, option 1.

-- A physician must certify by providing objective findings that an employee has physical or mental condition that prevents them from performing usual and customary work duties (a note excusing an employee from work is not sufficient).
+- A physician must certify, by providing objective findings, that an individual has a physical or mental condition that prevents them from performing usual and customary work duties (a note excusing an employee from work is not sufficient).

-- Employee must suffer a wage loss due to your medical condition.
+- The faculty or staff member must suffer a wage loss due to a medical condition.

-- Objective medical evidence must support your disability and medical certification must be submitted but no later than 60 days after the start of disability.
+- Objective medical evidence supporting the disability and medical certification must be submitted no later than 60 days after the start of the disability.

-- Disability claims can only be classified as a disability if an employee is medically certified to be off more than eight consecutive days.
+- Disability claims can only be classified as a disability if an individual is medically certified to be off more than eight consecutive days.

-If the employee has a disabling injury or illness, they need to notify their manager and HR Partner, and then call Broadspire, USC’s third-party administrator at 800-495-2315 with the following information ready:
+If a faculty or staff member has a disabling injury or illness, they need to notify their manager and HR Partner, and then call Broadspire, USC’s third-party administrator, at 800-495-2315 with the following information ready:

 - Home department name